alvaro17f/wrestic/README.md

 Usage: wrestic [COMMAND]

 Commands:
-  backup     Make a backup
-  restore    Restore a snapshot
-  snapshots  List all snapshots
-  check      Check repository health repair     Fix any issue cache      Clean cache new        Create a new repository forget     Delete snapshots help       Print this message or the help of the given subcommand(s)
+  backup     Make a backup of all your repositories restore    Restore a snapshot snapshots  List all snapshots check      Check repository health repair     Fix any issue cache      Clean cache forget     Delete a snapshot init       Initialize all of your repositories help       Print this message or the help of the given subcommand(s)

 Options: